-If you really want to jump on the bean train for Chinese desserts, why not make a soup out of it?
+If you really want to jump on the bean train, why not make a soup out of it?
 Can’t say I have eaten red bean soup, but it sounds interesting.
 Show up with this at your next potluck and let everyone admire how cultured you are.

 Hong Kong Red Bean Rice Cake

 Also known as put chai ko, these red bean rice cakes remind me of a lollipop.
 Except this lollipop is rice and beans.
 Kind of weird at first, but the presentation seems fun.
 Place the lollipops on the table in a vase after people are finished with dinner and see if they figure it out.

 Recipe: Red Bean Rice Cake

 As you can see, this red bean cake is completely different from the previous one.
 No rice in this one, and it is more of an actual cake.
 You don’t have to add the cat face if you don’t want to.